Dr. Watson

 Dr. John H. Watson is a fictional character in the Sherlock Holmes stories by Sir Arthur Conan Doyle.
 Along with Sherlock Holmes, Dr. Watson first appeared in the novel A Study in Scarlet (1887).
 "The Adventure of Shoscombe Old Place" (1927) is the last work of Doyle featuring Watson and Holmes, although their last appearance in the canonical timeline is in "His Last Bow" (1917).

 As Holmes's friend and confidant, Watson has appeared in various films, television series, video games, comics and radio programmes.

 Character creation

 Sir Arthur Conan Doyle (1859–1930), creator of Sherlock Holmes and Dr. Watson.
 Photo from 1914.

 In Doyle's early rough plot outlines, Holmes's associate was named "Ormond Sacker" before Doyle finally settled on "John Watson".
-He was probably inspired by one of Doyle's colleagues, Dr James Watson.
+He was probably inspired by one of his colleagues, Dr James Watson.

 Watson shares some similarities with the narrator of Edgar Allan Poe's stories about fictional detective C. Auguste Dupin, created in 1841, but unlike Watson, Poe's narrator remains unnamed.